 - Transparent communication practices in managing projects.

-- Affordable pricing and worth for the investment.
+- Affordable pricing and value for the investment.

 - Compliance with testing standards and best practices.